RayhanHamada/gelarin/README.md

 ARGUMENTS
-  NAME       specify boilerplate name to be used (optional) CLONEPATH  specify the directory this boilerplate should be cloned (Optional, default to ".")
+  NAME       specify boilerplate name to be used (optional) CLONEPATH  specify the directory this boilerplate should be cloned (Optional, default to "." or current directory)

 OPTIONS
   -h, --help  show CLI help